top of page

 Diffuse Gastric and Lobular Breast Cancer Syndrome (DGLBCS)

 is caused by a genetic alteration passed down through generations within families.
-The only causal factors described to date are mutations in the genes CDH1 ( E-cadherin), which occur up to ~40% of families, and CTNNA1 (alpha-catenin) gene mutations that so far explain ~2% of the families.
-Both E-cadherin and alpha-catenin are crucial proteins for the establishment of cell-cell adhesion, both functioning in the same junctional complex.
+The only causal factors described to date are mutations in the genes CDH1 ( E-cadherin), which occur in up to ~40% of families, and CTNNA1 (alpha-catenin) gene mutations that so far explain ~2% of the families.
+Both E-cadherin and alpha-catenin are crucial proteins for the establishment of cell-cell adhesion, functioning in the same junctional complex.

 Individuals inheriting a single copy of the mutant gene are at increased risk of developing cancer.
 The particular subtypes of cancer appearing in these families, namely diffuse-type stomach cancer and lobular-type breast cancer, are rare forms of disease, frequently diagnosed at early ages, and difficult to treat successfully.